graphiks/Port-Windows-11-Raphael/guide/install-1.md

 ```

 ##### Creating Windows partition
-> Here, 122GB is the end value of your phone's total storage.
-Replace with the end value you see when executing "p free"
+> In this example 122GB is the end value of your phone's total storage.
+Replace this with the actual end value you see when executing "p free"

-> 32.5GB is the end of esp
+> 32.5GB in this example is the end of ESP, replace this with your actual value accordingly as well
 ```cmd
 mkpart win ntfs 32.5GB 122GB
 ```